alphagov/govuk-developer-docs/source/manual/common-aws-tasks-for-2nd-line-support.html.md

 [how to terminate an instance]: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#terminating-instances-console

-Note that when you've detached and terminated an instance, you may get sentry alerts from puppet.
-These should disappear when puppet next runs (every 30 minutes).
+Note that when you've detached and terminated an instance, you may get sentry alerts from puppet about healthchecks for the affected application(s) not returning OK, as it still expects the old instance to be healthy.
+These should disappear when puppet next runs (every 30 minutes) and picks up the new instance.

 ## How to scale up vertically